I was running.

 Why, you ask?
 Your guess is as good as mine.
 One could say it was nothing but a sudden burst of foolish audacity.
 Either that or the events that had unfolded this morning must have short-circuited my brain and it was no longer functioning.
 All of those people… dead… how did it happen, I still didn’t know, and did it really happen, I still didn’t know.
 Was this all just a twisted nightmare and nothing was real?
 A figment of my imagination which is equally twisted?

 There was no time to think; the vehicles were closing in, gaining every second, their loud sirens blaring endlessly.
-I heard a loud voice, a series of shouts, the loading of a gun… I sprinted onwards.
-I could only hope that everyone else was okay…
+I heard a distant voice, a series of shouts, the loading of a gun… I sprinted onwards.
+I could only hope that everyone else was okay.

 I woke up in a pitch-black room.
 I tried to move my arms to try and get a bearing of my surroundings, but they wouldn’t budge: something cold and metallic held them together.
 I tried moving my legs, which were also held firmly in place.
 Neither my eyes nor any other aspect of my body could assist me.
 Was I already in a prison cell?
 Did the others get away in time?

 I felt a feeling of loneliness quickly take hold of me, combined with my fear of losing the others.
 I turned my head and noticed something on the right wall; there was a glass panel there.
+It was relatively large and occupied a large portion of the wall.
 I couldn’t see through it, but I knew there were people on the other side of it watching me.

 “I want my phone call!”